patricekrakow/patrice-api-design-guide/patrice-api-design-guide.md

 ## 1. Abstract

-This document reflects a personal view of how the ideal web API design might look like.
+This document reflects a personal view of how the ideal web API design should look like.

 ## 2. What is an API?